kmenilrussell/national-budget-blockchain-philippines/README.md

 11. Summary

-A pioneering system ensuring every peso—accounted, verifiable, immutable.
-The NBB MVP is a civic-first blockchain initiative designed to restore public trust, enable citizen oversight, and embed fiscal integrity through technology.
+A pioneering civic-tech initiative—designed so that every peso is accounted for, verifiable, and immutable.
+The NBB MVP aims to restore public trust, enable citizen oversight, and deliver transparent fiscal governance powered by blockchain.